poppy-project/poppy-project.org/_pages/education/en.md

 The platform accessibility enables teachers to create and to share educational and collaborative projects that meet two key characteristics:

-* Integration of various technologies and methodologies: 3D printing, programming, electronics, machine learning algorithms.
+* Integration of **various technologies and methodologies**: 3D printing, programming, electronics, machine learning algorithms.
-* Connections and collaborations between different disciplines: engineering, science, design, humanities, art.
+* Connections and **collaborations between different disciplines**: engineering, science, design, humanities, art.

 Poppy Education aims to create, evaluate and disseminate pedagogical kits “turnkey solutions” complete, open-source and low cost, for teaching computer science and robotics.

 ### Why?

-To help young people to take ownership with concepts and technologies of the digital world, and provide the tools they need to allow them to become actors of this world, with a considerable socio-economic potential.
+To help young people **to take ownership with concepts and technologies of the digital world**, and provide the tools they need **to allow them to become actors of this world, with a considerable socio-economic potential**.

 ### How?

-In collaboration with teachers.
+**In collaboration** with teachers.
 Users and their needs are placed at the center of this project.
-The pedagogical tools Poppy will be created directly with them and evaluated in real life by experiments.
+The pedagogical tools Poppy will be **created directly with them and evaluated in real life** by experiments.

 Poppy Education is based on the robotic platform poppy, from which it is possible to construct different robots, including: